 The loan type that you use for your mortgage also comes with different rates.
 A fixed-rate loan tends to have higher rates initially, but that rate stays the same for the duration of your loan.
 In comparison, an Adjustable Rate Mortgage (ARM) may have a lower rate to start, but that can fluctuate or even rise over time.The length of your loan also plays a role in your rate.
 Shorter fixed-rate terms such as 15-year or 20-year fixed loans can improve the terms of your loan rate and reduce the amount of interest you pay over the lifetime of your loan.

-Your down payment amount also affects your mortgage rate.
+Your down payment amount also affects your mortgage rate in Texas.
 Higher down payments result in lower loan to value ratios (LTVs).
 If a borrower decides to put down only 20% instead of 24%, their rate will be at least 1/8% higher (or more depending on credit scores).
 Lower LTVs generate lower levels of risk associated with your loans.
 Down payments help lenders asses the mortgage’s loan-to-value ratio (LTV).